Underwatered Heartleaf Philodendron — Signs and Recovery

 - 1

-Water the plant thoroughly — let water run completely through the drainage holes.
-Do this twice in succession, allowing a few minutes between waterings for the dry soil to absorb moisture.
+Water the plant thoroughly, letting water run completely through the drainage holes.
+Do this twice in succession, allowing a few minutes between waterings so the dry soil has time to absorb moisture rather than just channeling straight through.

 - 2

-If the soil is very hydrophobic (water runs immediately through without absorbing): bottom water the plant.
-Set the pot in 2–3 inches of water for 20–30 minutes; the soil will absorb moisture from below.
-Then remove and let drain fully.
+If the soil is very hydrophobic and water runs immediately through without absorbing: bottom water the plant instead.
+Set the pot in two to three inches of water for 20–30 minutes so the soil can absorb moisture gradually from below, then lift it out and let it drain fully before putting it back in place.

 - 3

 Most wilted heartleaf philodendrons recover within hours to a day of thorough watering.
-If the plant is still limp after 24 hours, the issue may be root rot rather than underwatering — check the roots.
+If the plant is still limp after 24 hours, the issue may be root rot rather than underwatering despite the dry soil that prompted the initial diagnosis — check the roots directly to be sure.

 - 4

-The brown crispy edges and tips from underwatering won't recover; trim them with clean scissors for aesthetics.
-Focus on preventing future underwatering.
+The brown crispy edges and tips caused by an earlier dry spell won't green back up or recover; trim them with clean scissors purely for appearance.
+Focus your effort on preventing the next round rather than the current cosmetic damage.

 - 5

-Adjust watering frequency: check the soil every 3–4 days rather than on a fixed schedule; water when the top inch is dry in summer, when the top 1.5–2 inches are dry in winter.
+Adjust watering frequency going forward: check the soil every three to four days rather than sticking to a fixed calendar schedule, and water when the top inch is dry in summer, or when the top one-and-a-half to two inches are dry in winter.

 Prevention

-- Check soil moisture every 3–4 days during growing season
+- Check soil moisture every three to four days during the growing season rather than watering on autopilot

-- Increase watering frequency during hot weather or when plant is in direct light
+- Increase watering frequency during hot weather or when the plant is getting unusually bright light

 Quick Summary